Pictorialism: United States

 One of the key figures in establishing both the definition and direction of pictorialism was American Alfred Stieglitz, who began as an amateur but quickly made the promotion of pictorialism his profession and obsession.
 Through his writings, his organizing and his personal efforts to advance and promote pictorial photographers, Stieglitz was a dominant figure in pictorialism from its beginnings to its end.
 Following in the footsteps of German photographers, in 1892 Stieglitz established a group he called the Photo-Secession in New York.
 Stieglitz hand-picked the members of the group, and he tightly controlled what it did and when it did it.
 By selecting photographers whose vision was aligned with his, including Gertrude Käsebier, Eva Watson-Schütze, Alvin Langdon Coburn, Edward Steichen, and Joseph Keiley, Stieglitz built a circle of friends who had enormous individual and collective influence over the movement to have photography accepted as art.
 Stieglitz also continually promoted pictorialism through two publications he edited, Camera Notes and Camera Work and by establishing and running a gallery in New York that for many years exhibited only pictorial photographers (the Little Galleries of the Photo-Secession).

 While much initially centered on Stieglitz, pictorialism in the U.S. was not limited to New York.
 In Boston F. Holland Day was one of the most prolific and noted pictorialists of his time.
 Clarence H. White, who produced extraordinary pictorial photographs while in Ohio, went on to teach a whole new generation of photographers.
 On the West Coast the California Camera Club and Southern California Camera Club included prominent pictorialists Annie Brigman, Arnold Genthe, Adelaide Hanscom Leeson, Emily Pitchford and William Edward Dassonville.
 Later on, the Seattle Camera Club was started by a group of Japanese-American pictorialists, including Dr. Kyo Koike, Frank Asakichi Kunishige and Iwao Matsushita (prominent members later included Ella E. McBride and Soichi Sunami).

 Techniques

 Pictorial photographers began by taking an ordinary glass-plate or film negative.
 Some adjusted the focus of the scene or used a special lens to produce a softer image, but for the most part the printing process controlled the final appearance of the photograph.
 Pictorialists used a variety of papers and chemical processes to produce particular effects, and some then manipulated the tones and surface of prints with brushes, ink or pigments.
 The following is a list of the most commonly used pictorial processes.
-More details about these processes may be found in Crawford (pp. 85–95) and in Daum (pp. 332–334).
+Readers can find more details in books by Crawford and in Daum, Ribemont, and Prodger.
 Unless otherwise noted, the descriptions below are summarized from these two books.